omeratagunn/rust-rancher-cluster-installer/README.md

 # Example usage
 ```
 // will iniate master in given master server, get the token and kubeconfig into the kubeconfig folder where this executable sits.
+./rancherinstaller --config <path_to_yaml> --install

+# if repo is cloned, then;
-./rancherinstaller -- config <path_to_yaml>
+cargo run -- --config <path_to_yaml> --install

 // if you want to delete the installation you can run
+./rancherinstaller --config <path_to_yaml> --delete

+# if repo is cloned, then;
-./rancherinstaller -- config <path_to_yaml> -- delete
+cargo run -- --config <path_to_yaml> --delete

 ```

 ```
-- If you are clonning the repo, you can ask for help by running `cargo run -- help`
+- If you are clonning the repo, you can ask for help by running `cargo run -- --help`
-- If you somehow got compiled executable, then ./rancherinstaller -- help will do the same.
+- If you somehow got compiled executable, then ./rancherinstaller --help will do the same.
 ```